 - Electronic Stability Control – This is a feature that prevents cars from skidding.

 Expensive luxury cars and classic vintage cars will also cost more to insure.
 It is because the repairs or replacement could cost more.
 Besides, sports cars are statistically more prone to collisions than standard sedans.
-This is due to the high speed in which these cars tend to be driven.
+This is due to the high speed at which these cars tend to be driven.
 The higher speed increases the impact of the collision.
 This could cause serious personal injury and greater property damage.
 SUV models are also expensive.
 The SUV cars are larger in size.
 So, the damage caused is also more in the case of a collision.
 Mini-vans are least preferred by thieves.
 These cars have the lowest theft rating score and insurance cost.
-So, sports cars and SUVs have higher risk rating compared to sedans and mini-vans.
+So, sports cars and SUVs have a higher risk ratings compared to sedans and mini-vans.

 Which Cars Increase Insurance Premiums In Ontario

 The Insurance Bureau of Canada has a system known as CLEAR rating.
 It is the abbreviated form for Canadian Loss Experience Automobile Rating.
 It is an approved rating system that assesses the risk of claims based on data over the years.
 This data is provided by IBC and GAA (Groupement des assureurs automobiles).
-The insurance companies all over Canada use CLEAR as one of the main tools to determine the cost of your car insurance premium.
-A higher CLEAR score means higher risk for claims.
+Insurance companies all over Canada use CLEAR as one of the main tools to determine the cost of your car insurance premium.
+A higher CLEAR score means a higher risk for claims.
 But then again, ratings will vary from one risk to another.
 For example, some cars may have high ratings in collision claims while having a low rating in theft claims.
-The CLEAR rating system guides consumers to buy best cars.
+The CLEAR rating system guides consumers to buy the best cars.